robbiet111/ITK-IOT-Infrastructure/README.md

 - `otau` - Enters the Update state

 The TTGO board has two buttons under the display.
-If one looks at the board with the TTGO sign, the button on top switches states in the order:
+If one looks at the board with the TTGO sign on left, the button on top switches states in the order:
 ```
 M->U->C
 ```
 and from `C` it goes back to `M`.

-The buttom at the bottom switches states in reverse order:
+The button at the bottom switches states in reverse order:
 ```
 M<-U<-C
 ```